mozilla/extension-workshop/src/content/documentation/develop/debugging.md

 ## Viewing log output

-Your extension can generate log messages, e.g. with the [Console API](https://developer.mozilla.org/docs/Web/API/Console_API) or by triggering (uncaught) errors.
+Your extension can generate log messages, e.g., with the [Console API](https://developer.mozilla.org/docs/Web/API/Console_API) or by triggering (uncaught) errors.

-Log messages can usually be viewed via the [Console](https://developer.mozilla.org/docs/Tools/Web_Console) of the context where the script runs.
+Log messages are usually viewed in the [Console](https://developer.mozilla.org/docs/Tools/Web_Console) of the context where the script runs.

 The [Developer tools toolbox](#developer-tools-toolbox) at `about:debugging` shows log messages from extension scripts.
 For specific cases, see:

   - [Debugging background scripts](#debugging-background-scripts)